Chairperson: Associate Professor Minae Savas

 - you did not take a foreign language at your previous institution, follow the same guidelines as previously stated in the language policy.

 - Faculty teaching 101 and 102 levels of languages will determine during the first week of class if the student is taking the appropriate level of language.
-If the student is not, they will be placed in a more appropriate course.
+If the student is not, s/he will be placed in a more appropriate course.

 Additional questions about language placement should be directed to the Chairperson of the Department of Global Languages and Literatures, Tillinghast Hall, Room 332, 508.531.2298.